St. Stephen's Basilica: History

 The site was the location of the Hetz-Theater, noted for hosting animal fights.
 János Zitterbarth of the newly formed district built a temporary church there.
 In the late 1810s, about a thousand people formed the Lipótváros Parish and began fundraising and making plans for the future church.
 During a devastating flood in 1838 the high ground here provided a measure of safe refuge to the residents, who, in thanksgiving, subsequently donated toward the construction of the church.

 At first, the building was supposed to be named after Saint Leopold, the patron saint of Austria, but was later changed to honour Saint Stephen I of Hungary, the first King of Hungary (c.
 975-1038), whose mummified right hand is housed in a reliquary.
+Its main patron was the Aromanian banker Simon Sinas.
 In 1931, Pope Pius XI awarded it the title of basilica minor; and served as the main venue for the 34th International Eucharistic Congress in May 1938.

 Although the church suffered serious damage during World War II the cellar provided shelter for many refugees and a valuable collection of the Hungarian National Archives.

 Architecture

+St. Stephen’s Basilica (Szent István Bazilika), Budapest, Hungary.

 The church was designed in neo-classical style by József Hild.
 In 1858 the dome collapsed, which required complete demolition of the completed works and rebuilding from the ground up.
 Upon Hild's death in 1867, the project passed to Miklós Ybl, who modified Hild's initial plan to a more neo-Renaissance style.
 Construction commenced in 1851 and continued for fifty-four years.
 Work was completed in 1905 by József Kauser.
 The keystone was placed in the presence of the Emperor Franz Joseph I.

-Equal with the Hungarian Parliament Building, it is one of the two tallest buildings in Budapest at 96 m - this equation symbolises that worldly and spiritual thinking have the same importance.
+Equal with the Hungarian Parliament Building, it is one of the two tallest buildings in Budapest at 96 m - this equation symbolised that worldly and spiritual thinking had the same importance.
 Regulations prohibited for a long period the construction of any building taller than 96 m in Budapest.
 It has a width of 55 m, and length of 87.4 m.

 The tympanum over the main entrance holds an 1893 mosaic designed by Mór Than, Our Lord on the Throne with Angels by Salviati of Venice.
 On the main facade, below the tympanum, is an inscription of Christ’s words: "Ego Sum Via, Veritas et Vita" (I am the way the truth and the life).